-Everything we did in last articles of the series SQL-Tutorial was a dry run because we just used SQLFiddle.
+Everything we did in the last articles of the series SQL-Tutorial was a dry run because we just used SQLFiddle.

 So let’s start with a real database like SQLite.